Pruthviraj0/Quiz-app/README.md

 This quiz app was quite a learning curve.
 I had to improve on my skills of HTML, CSS, and JavaScript, which, in the long run, would give me more knowledge on web development.
 It's one project that I can be proud of and, with time, improve on and develop further.

-I hope this detailed description captures the essence of your journey in building your Quiz App project.
-If you wish to add or modify something, please feel free to inform me.

 RESULT:

 ![Image](https://github.com/user-attachments/assets/31f0659a-62c9-40c9-973e-a1534b89f313)